pranayreddy1506/SQL-FOR-DATA-ANALYSIS/README.md

 # SQL_for_Data_Analysis

 Compilation of SQL data analysis related projects and challenges where I practice aggregates and joins.
-They come from the Analyze Data with SQL Skill Path at Code Academy.

 # Projects and Challenges